Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Braidings on Real/Complex Tambara-Yamagami Categories

 Setting $x=a$ and $y=w$, we get

 Since $|a|=0$, we have

 This tells us that $\sigma_1(a)\in \mathbb{R}$, which gives us that $\chi(a,a)>0$ by (\ref{RCReduced2}). \end{proof}

-\begin{corollary} The bicharacter $\chi|_{A_0\times A_0}$ is hyperbolic, and thus for some choice of basis for $A_0$, is equal to the standard hyperbolic pairing $h^{n}$ on $A_0\cong K_4^{n}$ for some $n\in \mathbb{Z}_{\ge 0}$. \end{corollary}
+\begin{corollary} The bicharacter $\chi|_{A\times A}$ is hyperbolic, and thus for some choice of basis for $A$, is equal to the standard hyperbolic pairing $h^{n}$ on $A \cong K_4^{n}$ for some $n\in \mathbb{Z}_{\ge 0}$. \end{corollary}

-\begin{corollary} If $\C_{\mathbb{C}}(A,g,\tau,\chi)$ admits a braiding, then up to monoidal equivalence, $\chi$ is a real-valued symmetric bicharacter with $\chi(x,x)=1$ for all $x\in A$. \end{corollary} \begin{proof} By Lemma \ref{lem:RCChiProperties} and Lemma \ref{lem:RCChiAAReal}, it suffices to check that $\chi(w,w)=1$ and use the cocycle condition.
+\begin{corollary} If $\mathcal{C}_{\mathbb{C}}(D_A,g,\tau,\chi)$ admits a braiding, then up to monoidal equivalence, $\chi$ is a real-valued symmetric bicharacter with $\chi(x,x)=1$ for all $x\in D_A$. \end{corollary} \begin{proof} By Lemma \ref{lem:RCChiProperties} and Lemma \ref{lem:RCChiAAReal}, it suffices to check that $\chi(w,w)=1$ and use the cocycle condition.
 When $g$ is trivial, this follows from Lemma \ref{lem:RCChiWWPositive}.
 When $g$ is nontrivial, this is implied by \eqref{RCReduced2} and \eqref{RCReduced3} which show us that $\chi(w,w)$ is the square of a real number. \end{proof}

 \begin{remark} In particular, this tells us that $\sigma_1$ is always $\{\pm 1\}$-valued by \eqref{RCReduced2}, and hence that $\sigma_0=\chi$ by \eqref{RCReduced1}.
-Note also that $\chi=\chi^{-1}$ is $\{\pm 1\}$-valued, since $\chi(x,y)^2=\chi(x^2,y)=\chi(1,y)=1$ for all $x,y\in A$. \end{remark}
+Note also that $\chi=\chi^{-1}$ is $\{\pm 1\}$-valued, since $\chi(x,y)^2=\chi(x^2,y)=\chi(1,y)=1$ for all $x,y\in D_A$. \end{remark}

-\begin{remark} Note that although we know that $\chi$ is nondegenerate on $A_0 \times A_0$, it is necessarily degenerate on the whole of $A$, thanks to Lemma \ref{lem:CanonicalW}.
+\begin{remark} Note that although we know that the restriction of $\chi$ is nondegenerate on $A \times A$, it is necessarily degenerate on $D_A$, thanks to Lemma \ref{lem:CanonicalW}.
 Hence the classification results for bilinear forms used previously to show that certain forms are hyperbolic do not apply here. \end{remark}

 \begin{lemma} The scalar $\sigma_3(1)^2$ is real, and it can be computed by the formula

 Consequently, $\sigma_3(1)^4 = 1$. \end{lemma} \begin{proof} Recall that we have

 from \eqref{RCReduced6}.
 When $g$ is nontrivial, each summand is of the form